bazineta/js8call/README.md

   https://www.hamsci.org/eclipse for details.
 - The DriftingDateTime class was a completely static class, masquerading as a namespace.
 Since any minimum required compiler is now namespace-aware, converted it to a namespace.
-Added a currentSecsSinceEpoch() fuction to match that of QDateTime.
+Added a currentSecsSinceEpoch() function to match that of QDateTime.
 - Extracted JS8 submode constants and computation functions to a JS8::Submode namespace, for clarity; these were previously scattered throughout the MainWindow class, with some duplication in the plotter.